ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-how-setup-report-intrastat.md

 > We recommended that you set up an Intrastat journal batch for each month.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Intrastat Journal Templates**, and then choose the related link.
-2. Podle potřeby vyplňte pole. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)].
+2. Vyplňte pole podle potřeby. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)].
 Vytvořte šablonu pro každý formulář Intrastat.
 3. To create batches, choose the **Batches** action.
-4. Podle potřeby vyplňte pole. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)].
+4. Vyplňte pole podle potřeby. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)].
 Vytvořte šablonu pro každý formulář Intrastat.

 > [!Note]
 > In the **Statistics Period** field, enter the statistics period as a four-digit number, where the first two digits represent the year and the next two digits represent the month.
 Zadejte například hodnotu 1706 pro červen 2017.